UMD-INST377/Group-Project-Base/README.md

 2. Type npm start within one of the terminals
 3. Type npm test within the other terminal

-## API Section
+## API Information
-Included in the repository is a list of APIs which correlate to their respective tables in the database.
+Included in the repository is a list of API routes which correlate to their respective tables in the database.
 They include:
 1. collisionType
 2. crashInformation
 3. driverDemographics